 - free stocking pattern, 1 copy needed from any copy store

-Tea staining is a technique to add a vintage touch to your DIY Christmas stockings.
-Here’s a step-by-step guide on how to tea stain the fabric pieces:- A pot of water
+Tea staining is a fantastic technique and a great way to add a vintage touch to your handmade stockings.
+Here’s a step-by-step guide on how to tea stain the stocking pieces:

 - Tea bags